fso-86744/todo-app/README.md

 #This is a todo-app
 It allows
-1. A task to added, edited or deleted
+1. Allow task to be added, edited or deleted
 2. Persist added task to a db.json using json-server